 The bank is one of the fewest to have started its operations from outside Mumbai.
 This bank was founded in Malleshwaram, Bangalore.
 The bank has had some of the prominent names of the nation associated with them.
 They are relied on as one of the most transparent banks which follow their footsteps to help themselves accomplish new goals as a cooperative bank.

 The bank has a reserve of Rs 1,336.61 crore and has for years now provided the shareholders with a constant dividend of 18%.
 The policies of the bank and the management all together seem determined to push the bank to new standards in the years to come.

 9. Kalupur Commercial Cooperative Bank

 This bank was established in the year 1970, in Gujarat.
 The bank is named after its place of origin, i.e. Kalupur.
-The company has been showing a year on year profit increment in the few recent years.
-As per the financial records disclosed for the year 2019, the bank has working capital of Rs 8652.34 crore which brings a net profit of about Rs 122 crores for the company.
+The company has been showing a year-on-year profit increment in a few recent years.
+As per the financial records disclosed for the year 2019, the bank has a working capital of Rs 8652.34 crore which brings a net profit of about Rs 122 crores for the company.